I have done a lot of public speaking in recent years, from conference keynotes to CNBC.

-The Key Light is your main source of illumination, whereas the Fill Light fills in dark shadows.
+The key light is your main source of illumination, whereas the fill light fills in dark shadows.
 For both, I use VILTROX LED Video Light Panels.
-You can set their brightness and color to compensate for ambient light.
+This light source lets you set the brightness and color to compensate for ambient light.
 For example, I make them brighter and warmer if the sky is overcast.

-The Background Light illuminates your background and ensures that you are not overly bright in comparison.
+The backlight creates an eye-catching rim of light around you.
+For simplicity, I often skip this.
+As the name suggests, the background light illuminates your background and ensures that you are not overly bright in comparison.
 I use a pair of LEPOWER 50W LED Work Lights.

 Finally, your lights are likely to be very bright and close, which will make your skin appear shiny.
-I use Glamglow Supermattify as a super quick mattifying agent.
+I use Glamglow Supermattify as a super quick mattifying agent for my face.

-You then need a way to capture the video to your laptop.
+The new camera and lens need to connect to your computer so you can stream on Zoom.
 I use the Elgato Cam Link 4K.